Photo by Jay Kenton Manning

 Listen to this fun podcast discussing my women's fiction novel, GAGA, which is a Self-e Library Selection.

-And thanks to FOLKS Journal for giving me this spread.
+Thanks to FOLKS Journal for giving me this spread.
 (Pages 20-23).

 Other cool places you can find me: